How To Travel Light in Europe: Packing Tips for Every Trip

 © EdNurg / Adobe Stock

 For example, you probably won’t need much more than a toothbrush, toothpaste, sunscreen, deodorant/perfume, and a brush.
 Anything you do need that you can’t fit in your bag can usually be picked up at your final destination.
 Furthermore, it’s common for many hotels to provide travelers with complimentary toiletries, so check your reservation before packing.
-You might not even need to pack soaps, shampoos, and toothpaste.
+You might not even need to carry soaps, shampoos, and toothpaste.

 Read also: Most Luxurious Cities in Europe